 A simple email may not sound like much, but it goes a long way in letting renters know that property management cares about the little details of their lives, including the safe and timely delivery of their mail.

 When tenants know that a property operates like a well-oiled machine, they’ll feel better about living there.
 A strong internal mail system can automate clumsy mail-tracking tasks, speeding up the process and eliminating human error.
 Features like optical character recognition can read and interpret information on package labels (even handwritten labels).
 When information is obscured or missing, artificial intelligence features can generate smart suggestions to fill in the gaps.

 These features not only make your mail staff far more efficient, they also facilitate fast and accurate service that your customers will love.
 And as an added bonus, during this time of the COVID-19 outbreak, they open up many opportunities for contactless delivery that tenants will sincerely appreciate.

 As you look to improve your customer service, don’t forget the mailroom.
 The technology is here.
 If you’re still using error-prone scanners or clunky manual processes, it may be time for an update.
+Go digital in every aspect to reduce errors and increase productivity.
 Your tenants will thank you—and when happy tenants sign another lease and sing your praises to others—your bottom line will thank you as well.